SujithVarma-ai/Sentiment-Analysis-of-E-commerce/README.md

 ## 📌 Overview

-A Machine Learning web app that predicts whether an e-commerce review is **Positive or Negative** using NLP techniques.
+This project is an end-to-end **NLP-based sentiment analysis system** that classifies e-commerce reviews as **Positive or Negative** using a trained Machine Learning model.
+It includes model training, preprocessing, and a deployed interactive web application.

 ---

-## 🎯 Features
+## 🎯 Key Features

 * Real-time sentiment prediction
+* Clean and simple Streamlit UI
+* Pre-trained ML model for fast inference
+* Text preprocessing pipeline
+* Lightweight and deployable

+---

+## 🧠 Model Details

-* Logistic Regression model
+* Algorithm: Logistic Regression
-* TF-IDF vectorization
+* Vectorization: TF-IDF
-* Streamlit-based interactive UI
+* Input: Raw text review
+* Output: Positive / Negative label

+---

+## ⚙️ How It Works

+1. User enters a review
+2. Text is cleaned and processed
+3. TF-IDF converts text → numerical features
+4. Model predicts sentiment
+5. Result displayed instantly

+---

+## 📊 Example

+Input:
+"This product is really good and worth the price"

+Output:
+Positive 😊

 ---